-For starters, here’s the Draw tab in Word 2016.
-It has the basic tools common to Draw tabs across the Office apps.
+For starters, here’s the Draw tab in modern Word It has the basic tools common to Draw tabs across the Office apps.

 Select / Draw with Touch: On a laptop/desktop machine, you have the choice to use the pointer in the ‘traditional’ way to select drawing objects or use the mouse/touchpad or touchscreen to draw.

 Eraser: tap on this button then ‘rub out’ parts of the drawing.
 Great for fixing mistakes.
 You can also use the Undo/Redo buttons on the Quick Access Toolbar.

 Pens: pens, pens pens galore.
 Thin, thick, colors or highlights.

 Color: choose whatever color you like from the pull-down list.

 In Word for Windows it’s the standard color selector but in the Office apps (Android and Apple) there’s a nifty wheel color selector.
 First tap on an outer ‘dot’ to choose the color.